 All tools and methods developed for SurveyLA meet state and federal professional standards for survey work.
 These include the following:

 Citywide Historic Context Statement (HCS): The HCS, still in progress, is a narrative document that identifies themes representing the multi-faceted history of Los Angeles and relates those themes to existing resources or "property types" that will be the focus of field survey efforts.
 The HCS helps to predict the location, type, quantity and quality of resources to be found in a specific theme and provides a structure to evaluate these resources.
 The HCS Outline and Resource Guide are available for viewing.

 Field Guide Survey System (FiGSS): This survey tool is a custom-designed computerized GIS database that is used in the field by surveyors.
 Essentially it "translates" the HCS information into data fields.
 The FiGSS helps ensure that large survey teams apply consistent, objective evaluation criteria and standards across the entire city.
 The Field Guide to Survey Evaluation is a training and user manual for historic preservation consultants and interns which explains how to apply SurveyLA's methods using FiGSS.

 Community Outreach and Participation Program: The Office of Historic Resources has developed a comprehensive and award-winning outreach program to elicit meaningful community input on the survey project.
 The program considers multi-lingual needs, inclusion of traditionally underrepresented groups, and focuses on resources of social and cultural significance.
-This web site posts information opportunities to participate in SurveyLA.
+See Participate for current outreach efforts.